First we form our habits, and then our habits form us. What new habits will you choose for your transformation in 2014?

 1. The Exercise Habit

 There are few habits that offer more benefits both physically and psychologically than exercise (learn about the many benefits of exercise here).
-Even 20-30 minutes of walking each day can go a long way towards improved health, yet the National Cancer institute found that fewer than 5% of American adults get at least 30 minutes daily or moderate-intensity physical activity.
+Even 20-30 minutes of walking each day can go a long way towards improved health, yet the National Cancer institute found that fewer than 5% of American adults get at least 30 minutes of daily moderate-intensity physical activity.
 And sports physician Jordan Metzl says, “Exercise is the best preventive drug we have.”

 Want to shape up for the New Year?
 Consider starting with these suggestions.